TV Globo

-Globo is headquartered in the Jardim Botânico neighborhood of Rio de Janeiro, where its news division is based.
+TV Globo is headquartered in the Jardim Botânico neighborhood of Rio de Janeiro, where its news division is based.
 The network's main production studios are located at a complex dubbed Estúdios Globo, located in Jacarepaguá, in the same city.
-Globo is composed of 5 owned-and-operated television stations and 119 affiliates throughout Brazil plus its own international networks, TV Globo Internacional and TV Globo Portugal.
-In 2007, Globo moved its analog operations to high-definition television production for digital broadcasting.
+TV Globo is composed of 5 owned-and-operated television stations and 122 affiliates throughout Brazil plus its own international networks, TV Globo Internacional and TV Globo Portugal.
+In 2007, TV Globo moved its analog operations to high-definition television production for digital broadcasting.

-According to Brazilian national and international statistical data, Globo is one of the largest media companies in the world, and produces around 2,400 hours of entertainment and 3,000 hours of journalism per year in Brazil.
+According to Brazilian national and international statistical data, TV Globo is one of the largest media companies in the world, and produces around 2,400 hours of entertainment and 3,000 hours of journalism per year in Brazil.
 Through its network, the broadcaster covers 98.6% of Brazil's territory.
 Recognized for its production quality, the company has already been presented with 14 international Emmys.
-The international operations of Globo include seven pay-per-view television channels and a production and distribution division that distributes Brazilian sports and entertainment content to more than 190 countries around the world.
+The international operations of TV Globo include seven pay-per-view television channels and a production and distribution division that distributes Brazilian sports and entertainment content to more than 190 countries around the world.

-In Brazil, Globo presently reaches 99.5% of potential viewers, practically the entire Brazilian population, with 5 owned-and-operated stations and 131 network affiliates that deliver programming to more than 183 million Brazilians.
+In Brazil, TV Globo presently reaches 99.5% of potential viewers, practically the entire Brazilian population, with 5 owned-and-operated stations and 131 network affiliates that deliver programming to more than 183 million Brazilians.
 The network has been responsible for the 20 most-watched TV programs broadcast on Brazilian television, including Avenida Brasil, a 2012 record-breaking telenovela that reached 50 million viewers and was sold to 130 countries.